Chronic obstructive pulmonary disease: Occupational exposure

 Intense and prolonged exposure to workplace dusts, chemicals and fumes increases the risk of COPD in smokers, nonsmokers and never-smokers.
 Substances implicated in occupational exposure and listed in the UK, include organic and inorganic dusts such as cadmium, silica, dust from grains and flour and fumes from cadmium and welding that promote respiratory symptoms.
 Workplace exposure is believed to be the cause in 10–20% of cases and in the United States, it is believed to be related to around 30% of cases among never smokers and probably represents a greater risk in countries without sufficient regulations.
 The negative effects of dust exposure and cigarette smoke exposure appear to be cumulative.

 Genetics

-Genetics play a role in the development of COPD.
-It is more common among relatives of those with COPD who smoke than unrelated smokers.
+Genetics plays a role in the development of COPD.
+It is more common among relatives of those with COPD who smoke than among unrelated smokers.
 The most well known genetic risk factor is alpha-1 antitrypsin deficiency (AATD) and this is the only genotype (genetic subtype) with a specific treatment.
 This risk is particularly high if someone deficient in alpha-1 antitrypsin (AAT) also smokes.
 It is responsible for about 1–5% of cases and the condition is present in about three to four in 10,000 people.

 Mutations in MMP1 gene that encodes for interstitial collagenase are associated with COPD.